Leo-AO-99/INFO6205_FINAL/report.md

 ### Conclusion

 In our practical tests, we found that if playouts are used as the criterion for selecting the next move, MCTS does not choose the center as the first move.
-Although this may seem counterintuitive at first, in the case of Tic-Tac-Toe, if both players play optimally, the game will always end in a draw—so the choice of the first move doesn’t actually matter.
+Although this may seem counterintuitive at first, in the case of Tic-Tac-Toe, if both players play optimally, the game will always end in a draw—so the choice of the first move doesn't actually matter.
 However, if we use win rate as the selection criterion, MCTS tends to choose the center as the first move.

 ## Othello